mustardbucket1234/mustard-game-switcher/readme.md

 You will also need to copy some of the files onto `/mnt/muOSDump/` to test it properly.

 Personal ToDo:
-- screenshots only displaying for 1 title per system / not always sync'd with correct title
-- dynamic savestate location only working when mapped to SD1

 - better / cleanup debugging & logging solution
 - add/utilize MUOS theme & elements
 - Support for external (non-retroarch) emulators